The Journal of One-day Surgery considers all articles of

 The first page should list all authors (including their first

 names), their job titles, the hospital(s) or unit(s) from where the

 work originates and should give a current contact address for the

 The author should provide three or four keywords describing

-An abstract of 250 words maximum
+An abstract of 250 words maximum summarising the manuscript

-follows: Introduction, Methods, Results, Conclusions.
+Methods, Results, Conclusions.

 Main article structure